kevlli/DES-encryption/README.md

 # cyberfinal
 Our project is a code to encrypt and decrypt messages using the DES algorithm.
+For this project, we learned the many different methods of cryptography used in DES encryption and decryption, and the importance of DES.

-To encrypt, the command is encrypt("plaintext","key","hex or binary or ascii") To decrypt, the comamnd is decrypt("encodedmessage","key","hex or binary or ascii")
+To encrypt, the command is encrypt("plaintext","key","hex or binary or ascii").
+To decrypt, the command is decrypt("encodedmessage","key","hex or binary or ascii").

 presentation: https://docs.google.com/presentation/d/1s9n3f0JcvTtuv6B5vm7l-rONFPIkKwG611d47zlSRZs/edit?usp=sharing